tcpassos/Raspyjack/README.md

 ## 📡 Discord Webhook Integration

-RaspyJack now supports **Discord webhook notifications** for Nmap scan results!
-Get instant notifications on your Discord server when scans complete.
+RaspyJack supports **Discord webhook integration** for Nmap scan results!
+Get instant notifications with full scan details and a downloadable .txt file of the Nmap results directly in your Discord server.

 ### 🔧 Setup Instructions